useblocks/sphinx-needs/docs/configuration.rst

 Removed options
 ---------------

-The following options are no longer supported, if the latest version of sphinx-needs is used.
+The following options are no longer supported in the latest versions of **Sphinx-Needs**.

 .. _needs_template: